Special Interest Groups

 Led by Dr. Russell Richardson (General Counsel & Company Secretary, North Sea Transition Authority), and Sonnal Fatania (Principal Case Officer, North Sea Transition Authority)

-The Research SIG is a new initiative for IoR members, co-led by Gemma Long (Head of Degree Awarding Powers, Office for Students) and Professor Jeroen van der Heijden (PhD; Quishi Professor, Zhejiang University & Honorary Professor, Australian National University).
+• Co-led by Gemma Long (Head of Degree Awarding Powers, Office for Students) and Professor Jeroen van der Heijden (PhD; Quishi Professor, Zhejiang University & Honorary Professor, Australian National University).
 This group offers a supportive environment to explore regulatory theory and practice through academic literature, including journal articles and book chapters.
 It’s designed to be accessible and relevant to all regulators, regardless of their academic background.

 The group encourages members to share their own research, suggest readings, and engage in open, accessible discussions.
 Whether you are looking to deepen your understanding of regulatory concepts or simply want to stay connected to current thinking in the field, the Research SIG offers a valuable opportunity for continuous learning and professional development.